Uniquely hamiltonian graphs for many sets of degrees: Computational results

+Unfortunately the computation of seeds is very time consuming.
+Testing all possible sets of degrees of $\{4,7\}$-seeds on $15$ vertices already took about $100$ days of CPU time on an AMD EPYC 7552 running with 2.2 to 3.3 GHz with full load.
+The possible presence of vertices with degree larger than $4$ {\em inside} the seed -- that is: at a vertex different from $s$ and $t$ -- has a large impact on the time consumption.
+Not allowing vertices with degree larger than $4$ inside the seed, the search for $\{4,7\}$-seeds on $15$ vertices needed about $37$ minutes on the same machine.
+As for the smallest $\{4,k\}$-seeds for $k\in \{8,9,10\}$, no such vertices were present, for $k\le 7$ we focused on seeds without vertices with degree larger than $4$ inside.

+To be exact: for $k\in\{6,7\}$ we did a complete search only up to $15$ vertices.
+No $\{4,6\}$- or $\{4,7\}$-seeds exist for these vertex numbers.
+For larger vertex numbers we focused on seeds without interior vertices with large degree.
+The smallest such $7$-seeds have $18$ vertices -- an example is given in Figure~\ref{fig:7seed}.
+For $6$-seeds the existence of seeds without internal vertices of large degree was only checked up to $17$ vertices.
+No such $6$-seeds were found.
+For $18,19$ and $20$ vertices we restricted the search to $3$ cases: for no internal vertices with degree larger than $4$ the cases $\{\deg(s),\deg(t)\}=\{5,5\}$ and $\{\deg(s),\deg(t)\}=\{3,5\}$ were checked.
+For one internal vertex with degree $5$, the case $\{\deg(s),\deg(t)\}=\{3,3\}$ with $5$ vertices of degree $3$, one (internal) vertex of degree $5$ and the rest of degree $4$ was checked.
+No such seeds were found and the total CPU time needed was about $18$ years on an AMD EPYC 7532.

 Even for carefully designed and implemented algorithms independent tests are necessary.
-As runs without any output are not very good tests for the programs, they were also compared when generating $10$-seeds and $12$-seeds.
-The graphs constructed by the two programs were compared for their number and for isomorphism up to $20$ vertices.
+As runs without any output are not very good tests for the programs, the two programs were also compared when generating $10$-seeds and $12$-seeds with $\{\deg(s),\deg(t)\}=\{2,3\}$ and no internal vertices with degree larger than $4$.
+The output of the two programs was compared for their number and for isomorphism up to $20$ vertices.
 For $10$-seeds there were in total $4.689$ non-isomorphic seeds and for $12$-seeds there were in total $1.414.640$ non-isomorphic seeds.
-For seeds {\em isomorphism} means that the two endpoints of the hamiltonian path are marked vertices and are distinguished from the other vertices, so some seeds that are non-isomorphic as seeds can be isomorphic as graphs.
+In addition $k$-seeds with $\{\deg(s),\deg(t)\}=\{3,k-1\}$, no internal vertices of degree larger than $4$, and $6\le k\le 10$ on up to $16$ vertices (in total $4.907$ seeds) were compared.
+For seeds, {\em isomorphism} means that the two endpoints of the hamiltonian path are marked vertices and are distinguished from the other vertices, so some seeds that are non-isomorphic as seeds can be isomorphic as graphs.
 There was complete agreement.
+The program used for the larger runs can be obtained from the authors.